himanshurobotics/himanshurobotics.github.io/_pages/about.md

 If I'm in the game, your robots won't just be functional, they'll be showstoppers.
 Plus, I come with a lifetime guarantee against robot uprisings.
 (Mostly.)

 P.S.
-I also excel at making robots not take over the world.
+I also excel at making robots not to take over the world.
 But that's another story for another day.